Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero: Symplectic bosons

 and we can look for representations where $Z^a_0$ are hermitean conjugate to $\bar Z^a_0$ and both are normal.
 The natural choice is to employ the standard representation on the Hilbert space $L^2(\mathbb{C}^{n})$.
 Concretely, we can pick a Lagrangian splitting of $\mathbb{C}^{2n}$ and have half of the chiral modes act as holomorphic multiplication operators and the other half as holomorphic derivatives.
 The anti-chiral modes can act by anti-holomorphic differential operators.

 Different choices of polarization are related as usual by generalized Fourier transformations, so this prescription for the Ramond sector of the non-chiral theory is canonical.
 Equivalently, the space of states in the Ramond sector of the non-chiral theory is built from the space of states of the zero-mode quantum mechanics with $\mathbb{C}^{2n}$ phase space by acting freely with the negative modes of the algebra.
-Within $L^2(\mathbb{C}^{n})$ we can find distributional states which realize a variety of modules for the chiral algebra.
+Working with distributional states, we can realize a variety of modules for the chiral algebra.

 In the chiral theory we can still define Ramond modules by a Lagrangian splitting, starting from a highest weight vertex operator annihilated by half of the zeromodes.
 Vertex operators for different Lagrangian splittings can be formally related by a contour version of the generalized Fourier transformations.
 The choice of contours makes correlation functions multi-valued.